Senior Reserve officer (projects)

 Kayleigh joined the team in 2014, after previously working at Loch Garten in Scotland.
 She graduated from Bangor University in 2011 having done her dissertation on osprey behaviour.
 She is responsible for the day-to-day running of the Osprey Project.

 After a career in engineering, Paul first became involved in the project in 1996 – the first year that chicks were translocated from Scotland.
-Paul assists with the running of the project during the summer, and is a fountain of knowledge for visitors to the Lyndon Centre.
+Paul assists with the running of the project during the summer, and runs volunteer work parties at the Lyndon Reserve during the winter.

 Ken Davies, Jackie & Pete Murray

 Ken, Jackie and Pete are responsible for all the Project’s educational work with schools and colleges, both locally and further afield.
 They visit schools, organise trips to see the ospreys, oversee World Osprey Week each spring, and develop exciting new learning opportunities!